 - Government representatives from federal, provincial, and local governments.

-- Business representatives from the retail, industrial and financial sectors.
+- Business representatives from mining, forestry, oil and gas, and other sectors.

 - Senior executives, managers and board members.